 - Structure, structure, structure (but also see Be Flexible section).
 For students who are not used to virtual classes, and who suddenly find themselves taking several of them, keeping track of due dates and deadlines is going to be a huge challenge.
 You can make it easier for them by infusing as much structure into your schedule as possible.
 Decide what time assignments will be due and make ALL assignments due at that time.
 Note that 11:59am or 11:59pm is less likely to cause problems than saying noon or midnight, and you may want to clarify the time zone.
 Similarly, if you have weekly or biweekly quizzes or discussion posts, make them due on the same day or days (and times) every week.
-[Advanced tip: When you set due dates for assignments in Blackboard or Canvas, those show up on a central calendar, making it easier for them to track due dates across multiple classes]
+[Advanced tip: When you set due dates for assignments in Canvas, those show up on a central calendar, making it easier for them to track due dates across multiple classes]

 - Create transparent assignments.
 UNLV’s Transparency Project template for assignments has three features that have been proven to reduce achievement gaps: motivating assignments with a clear PURPOSE through connection to learning outcomes; providing detailed steps of what TASKS students are supposed to do to complete the assignment; and providing explicit information about CRITERIA FOR SUCCESS.
 This is an opportunity to review your assignments to ensure they have these three features for transparency (see the Transparency Project site for the template and lots of examples).